How to Ship Products from China to Amazon FBA Warehouses

 The Contraband Enforcement Team (CET) might conduct a simple scan with an X-ray machine or a thorough examination by opening the package and checking the products inside.
 While this happens, you will have to arrange for the storage fee out of your pocket.

-3. The Effect of Covid 19 on International Trade and Shipping Costs to Amazon
+3. The Effect of Covid 19 on International Trade and Shipping Costs on Amazon

 What a crazy year 2020 has been!
 A global pandemic has destabilized nearly every economy and has had a huge toll on the businesses that depend on Chinese suppliers to replenish their stocks.
 In this time of international emergency, Amazon FBA some products, i.e., you could not make a Shipping Plan for them.